Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

     - Mathematically:
         - dA_fixed   = α · dA_final
         - dA_learned = (1 − α) · dA_final

-If α is high (e.g., 0.8–1.0): Model relies mostly on stable attention → outputs are consistent → less noise → safer early training, If α is low (e.g., 0.0–0.3), Model relies mostly on learned attention, → more expressive → but unstable early on.
-So in forward propagation, alpha is essentially, “How much do I trust learned attention vs safe attention?”

 [~] Simple Explanation:
 1. If α (alpha) is high: → most gradient goes to fixed path → learned attention gets very little update → training is stable but slow